Ya-Za/sfa-models/README.md

 |μx,y,i,j − μ´x,y,i,j| ≥ 1.5 σ´x,y,i,j, (10)

 where μ´x,y,i,j, and σ´x,y,i,j are the mean and standard deviation of the control distribution.
 Those κx,y,i,j parameters that were detected as significant were included in the model fitting and otherwise were set to zero.
 This regularization imposed sparsity over the parameter set and recovered a more coherent structure in the neuron&#39;s spatiotemporal sensitivity across both the delay and state variables, providing a detailed map of the neuron&#39;s state-dependent spatiotemporal dynamics with no concern of overfitting.

+## F-model framework

+Although the S-model can capture the RF dynamics and thus can characterize the response modulation on the timescale of a saccade, it does not identify explicitly what sources contribute to the response modulation.
+The idea of identifying modulatory sources was inspired by the perisaccadic response modulations observed in the experimental data, including the saccadic suppression, FF-remapping, and ST-remapping.
+In fact, the stimulus kernels fitted using the S-model, S-kernels, closely resemble a time-varying mixture of spatial Gaussians where each Gaussian captures response modulation arising from one of the RF, FF, or ST sources.
+To quantitatively dissociate the effects of RF, FF, and ST sources, a factorized state-variable generalized linear model, called the F-model, was developed which approximates the fitted S-kernels kx,y[t,τ] by k^x,y[t,τ] as:

+k^x,y[t,τ] = k~x,y[τ] + ∑sr Gsr(x,y;φsr) + c, (11)

+where k~x,y[τ], termed the fixation kernel, represents the average spatiotemporal receptive field of the neuron over the fixation period obtained by averaging the S-kernels kx,y[t,τ] over a time window of (-400:-300) ms from saccade; crepresents the state- and delay-dependent baseline profile, which is uniform across spatial dimensions; and finally each Gsr(x,y;φsr) specifies a spatial Gaussian kernel representing the state- and delay-dependent spatial profile of each modulation source sr∈{RF,FF,ST} parametrized by φsr={a,μx,μy,σx,σy,ρ,γx,γy} as follows,

+Gsr(x,y;φsr) = a exp(−1/2/(1−ρ2) {(x−μx)^2/σx^2 + (y−μy)^2/σy^2 − 2ρ(x−μx)(y−μy)/σxσy}) Φ(γx(x−μx)) Φ(γy(y−μy)), (12)

+wherea, μx, μy, σx, σy, ρ, and (γx,γy) represent the amplitude, the x- and y-coordinate of the center, the horizontal and vertical spread, the orientation, and the horizontal and vertical skewness of each Gaussian kernel, which vary across different states and delays, and Φ(∙) indicates the normal cumulative distribution function.

+Each F-kernel k^x,y[t,τ] is a statistically optimal estimate of the S-kernel kx,y[t,τ] such that the mean squared error of the estimation specified in equation (11) was minimized,

+∑x,y (k^x,y[t,τ]−kx,y[t,τ])^2.
+(13)

+The minimization is subject to a set of bounded limits on the parameters φsr to ensure constraining them within the effective spatial activation area of each modulation source.

+## A-model framework

+After confirming the goodness-of-fit of the S- and F-models over test data, all trials (and not only those withheld for model testing) for each cell were employed for the rest of the analyses in this study to provide more accurate empirical measures from the experimental data.
+Moreover, in order to exploit the maximum information provided by the recordings, an aggregate F-model, termed the A-model, was developed.
+The A-model was constructed by (1) fitting the S-model ten times as explained earlier, on different randomly selected subsets of the data (2) fitting ten F-models corresponding to each fitted S-model, (3) averaging the model variables (φ_srs, and c) obtained from each F-model in order to gain a set of aggregate variables, and finally, (4) constructing the A-model kernels using the aggregate variables through equation (11).
+The A-model, as seen in Fig 4, outperformed the other models in capturing the perisaccadic changes in neurons’ responses.

 # References